 In general, dosing of atropine can be repeated every 5 minutes until a maximum of 0.04 mg/kg is reached.

 Dosing in adults to greater than 0.5 mg and slow IV pushes have been associated with paradoxical bradycardia (though likely transient) and ventricular fibrillation (VF).

 The most common adverse effects are related to the antimuscarinic properties including xerostomia, blurred vision, photophobia, tachycardia, flushing, and hot skin.
 Constipation, difficulty with urination, and anhidrosis can occur especially in at-risk populations (most notably, the elderly).
 In rare cases, delirium or coma may occur.
 Hypersensitivity reactions may occur and are usually limited to a skin rash that could progress to exfoliation.

 Atropine decreases the rate of mexiletine absorption that can be prevented by combined IV delivery of metoclopramide with atropine before anesthesia.

-Atropine does not carry a Black Box Warning nor any absolute indications.
+Atropine does not carry a FDA Boxed Warning nor any absolute indications.
 There are multiple conditions that carry a cautionary status, however, relative contraindications are overridden by the clinical need, especially in the unstable or poisoning patient.